What do I need to do to return to campus?

 Is the library open to the Harvard University community only or also to the general public?

-Harvard Divinity School Library will reopen its physical spaces to all Harvard affiliates with a HUID on Monday, August 23, and to special borrowers and visitors on October 4.
-Our reopening plans align with Harvard Library’s reopening plans and with the University welcoming all students back to campus for the Fall 2021 semester.
-Until further notice, library hours of operation after reopening will be Monday through Friday, 9 am to 5 pm.
+Harvard Divinity School Library will reopen its physical spaces to all Harvard affiliates with a HUID on Monday, January 24.
+Visitors will need to obtain a Harvard College Library Access Card before admission in order to confirm that they have been vaccinated; please read Is Harvard Divinity School Library Open to Visiting Researchers? for details about this process.
+Our reopening plans align with Harvard Library’s reopening plans and with the University welcoming all students back to campus for the spring 2022 semester.
+For the library's hours of operation, see Library Hours.

 As we reopen, we will continue to follow closely any public health developments and adhere to guidance from the University on safety.
 We will also continue to provide remote library services that sustained us throughout the pandemic, including Scan & Deliver, digital reserves, and remote research support, while renewing in-person services and enabling users once again to access our spaces.